 Summer in New Orleans is HOT!
 That’s why we all are thankful for waterparks and other ways to cool off during the summer.
 One of our favorite New Orleans attractions where you can cool off is Cool Zoo at Audubon Zoo.
 Here are six things you need to know about Cool Zoo for your next visit sponsored by SLEA Aquatics.

-When To Get to Cool Zoo
+When To Go to Cool Zoo

-Cool Zoo is open during zoo hours from 10am-5pm daily through August 12th.
-Then weekends only from August 18th through September 3rd and on Labor Day, September 4th.
 If you want the good tables under the shade tree, you need to get there at park opening.
 Also weekdays are less crowded than weekends so if you can plan your visit during the week.

 Cool Zoo Prices

 Cool Zoo is not included in zoo admission.
 The cost to enter Cool Zoo and Gator Run is $12 non-members / $10 members (includes tax) for ages 2 and older.
 You can also get the POP wristband, which includes admission to Cool Zoo, Gator Run, Train rides and Carousel rides, for $14 non-members/ $12 members (includes tax).
 In addition there are Zoo/Cool Zoo Combo Tickets you can purchase as well for Adult: $29.95 (plus sales tax), Child: $24.95 (plus sales tax), and Senior: $26.95 (plus sales tax).

 There are concessions stands inside Cool Zoo but those can get a bit pricey.
 To save money you can pack your lunch.
 Each family is allowed to bring in one suitcase, backpack or cooler under 28 quart size.
 No alcohol, glass containers and disposable straws and lids are allowed.
 Also there is no eating in the splash zones or in Gator Run.